-Computer Port is also called a communication port because they are responsible for communication between the computer and peripheral devices.
+A computer port is also known as a communication port because it is in charge of communication between the computer and peripheral devices.

 Functions of Laptop or Computer Port:

-The main purpose of this port is to allow one hardware component to be plugged in another so that they can communicate with each other.
+The primary function of this port is to allow one hardware component to be plugged into another in order for them to communicate with one another.

 Computer|Laptop Port Shape and Size

-In a laptop or computer, ports can be divided into two groups depending upon how the port allows the communications.
-These two groups of ports are serial ports and parallel ports.
+Ports on a laptop or computer can be divided into two groups based on how the port allows communication.
+Serial ports and parallel ports are the two types of ports.